alexlodh/alexlodh/README.md

 # About Me

 I am Alex, an 18-year-old gap year student exploring the intersection of financial tools and agentic AI.
+Despite delivering a strong set of A level results and meeting offers from top UK universities, I chose to spend a year focusing on gaining practical experience and learning real-world use cases for AI-driven automations.
 My academic background includes:

 - **A*AAB at A-level** in Economics, Mathematics, Politics, and Further Mathematics (respectively)
 - Currently resitting Mathematics to consolidate and deepen my quantitative foundations while applying them to practical projects.